DefinetlyNotAI/Logicytics/README.md

     "WEBHOOK URL": "",
     "ipgeolocation.io API KEY": "",
     "DEBUG": true,
-    "VERSION": "2.0.0",
+    "VERSION": "X.X.X",
     "CURRENT_FILES": [
-        "browser_miner.ps1",
-        "driverquery.py",
-        "log_miner.py",
-        "media_backup.py",
-        "netadapter.ps1"

     ]
 }
 ```

 The config.json file is used to store the webhook URL,
-the API key for ipgeolocation.io, the DEBUG flag, the VERSION, and the CURRENT_FILES.
+the API key for `ipgeolocation.io`, the DEBUG flag, the VERSION, and the CURRENT_FILES.

 CURRENT_FILES is an array of strings that contains the names of the files you have,
 this is used to later check for corruption or bugs.
+VERSION is the version of the project, used to check and pull for updates.

 ## 🚀 Advanced Usage 🚀